Ndgt/Mobu_PluginBase_Python/README.md

             ShowToolByName(toolName)
     ```

-- main script name will be displayed in the manu
+- main script name will be displayed in the menu

 <br>